 - See also: The History of the Divine Name.

 Why use the Divine Name in our translation at all?

-Traditionally, the Name is replaced with Lord (or LORD) throughout most English Bibles, except when it would cause problems in the text (e.g. Exodus 6:3, Psalm 83:18, Isaiah 12:2 and Isaiah 26:4).
-This isn’t necessarily out of some malice or desire for censorship on the part of the past translators.
+Traditionally, the Name is replaced with Lord (or lord) throughout most English Bibles, except where it would cause problems in the text (e.g. Exodus 6:3, Psalm 83:18, Isaiah 12:2 and Isaiah 26:4).
+This isn’t necessarily done out of some malice or desire for censorship on the part of the past translators.
 As we mentioned, replacing the Name with the euphemism Lord was the established custom in the Greek Septuagint.
 The later translators just continued the same custom.

 Most Early Christians were familiar with the Greek Septuagint’s use of the Lord euphemism.
 Then, directed by the Vatican, Jerome created his Latin Vulgate translation and continued the same custom.
 Finally, when translators produced the first Bibles in English, they did the same.

 So should we continue the same tradition today, with our translation?

 Our translation charter states:

 - Our Bible will aim to restore the original Bible text.

 - Our Bible will not censor, change, or remove any authentic word, sentence, verse, chapter, or passage because of some custom or tradition.